WebAssembly/component-model/design/mvp/CanonicalABI.md

 value has been copied and neither `DROPPED` nor `CANCELLED` apply.

 As with functions and buffers, native host code can be on either side of a stream.
-Thus, streams are defined in terms of an abstract interface that can be implemented and consumed by wasm or host code (with all {wasm,host} pairings being possible and well-defined).
-Since a `stream` in a function parameter or result type always represents the transfer of the *readable* end of a stream, the abstract stream interface is `ReadableStream` and allows a (wasm or host) client to asynchronously read multiple values from a (wasm or host) producer.
+Thus, streams are defined in terms of abstract interfaces that can be implemented and consumed by wasm or host code (with all {wasm,host} pairings being possible and well-defined).
+Since a `stream` in a function parameter or result type always represents the transfer of the *readable* end of a stream, only the `ReadableStream` interface can be implemented by either wasm or the host; the `WritableStream` interface is always written to by wasm via a writable stream end created by `stream.new`.
-(The absence of a dual `WritableStream` abstract interface reflects the fact that there is no Component Model type for passing the writable end of a stream.)
 ```python
 ReclaimBuffer = Callable[[], None]
 OnCopy = Callable[[ReclaimBuffer], None]